akashghosh256/ObjectDetection_with_HandGestures_Controls/README.md

 ## Usage

-1. Clone the repository or download the main script file.
+1. Clone the repository or download the main script files.
 2. Install the required dependencies as mentioned above.
-3. Run the script using `python main.py`.
+3. Run the script using `python ObjectWithGesture(Main).py`.

 ## Features